 What Sourdough Starter Discard Should I Use?

-In other words, take some of your starter when you’d normally give it a feeding.
+In other words, take some of your starter when you’d normally feed it.

 Since we’re not using discarded sourdough starter to actively leaven this dough, but rather just for flavor and texture, cold discard from the refrigerator works (much like when making starter discard scones, too).

 You can also use any discard you save straight from the refrigerator.
 If you’re like me, you have a sourdough starter discard cache in there holding all your discards for up to 2 weeks.
-This is a quick and easy way to ensure you have ripe starter at all times.
+This is a quick and easy way to ensure you always have a ripe starter.

 Read through my guide to creating a sourdough starter discard cache to hold your discards in the fridge for up to 2 weeks!

-Tips to Making the Perfect Sourdough Pie Crust
+Tips for Making the Perfect Sourdough Pie Crust

 Use Cold Ingredients

 Cold ingredients will hold their shape better and contribute to a flakier crust.
 Ensure that your butter and water are very cold when making this crust.
-I like to put my mixing water in the freezer when I start to chill (but not freeze) it.
+I like to put my mixing water in the freezer to start chilling (but not freezing) it.

 Handle the Pie Dough Minimally